The bohmion method in nonadiabatic quantum hydrodynamics: Results for model systems

 \subsection{Double Arch model}

 The Double Arch model is defined by the electronic matrix elements

 with $a=0.0006,b=0.1,c=0.9,d=4$.
 The BO energy surfaces are illustrated in Figure \ref{fig:DABO}.

-As in Tully III, after a region of extended coupling the BO surfaces move apart.
-In this model, they then come together again for a second region of extended coupling, forming a double arch shape.
+In this model, the lower and upper BO surfaces are initially close but move apart at $r\approx-5$ at which point we expect population transfer into the upper BO state and the wavepacket to split into two.

+The wavepacket on the upper surface moves slower than the wavepacket on the lower surface, leading to spatial separation and significant decoherence as the wavepackets lose memory of each other.
+The two BO surfaces then come back together at $r\approx5$, causing further nonadiabatic transitions, at which point the wavepackets are recombined and interfere.

-We run two simulations, with the nuclear wavepacket given initial momenta $k=20$ and $k=40$ respectively.
+\paragraph{Decoherence.} We run two simulations of nuclear wavepackets with given initial momenta $k=20$ and $k=40$, respectively, {while we set $r_{0}=-15$ a.u. in \eqref{InMolWF}}.
 In Figure \ref{fig:DAResults} we plot the BO populations and coherence measure in both cases.
 Upon comparing again with Figure \ref{fig:Grossplots}, we see that the quality of agreement is similar to Tully III: the correct qualitative behaviour is seen throughout the simulations, though with a loss of accuracy, particularly for the lower momentum case ($k=20$) at later times ($t>1000$).

-We emphasise, though, that the agreement is at least as good as all the other methods we have been considering (CT-MQC is the only other method capturing the right qualitative behaviour) and the bohmions once again display superior accuracy at early times.
+\paragraph{Dependence on $\boldsymbol\alpha$.} {At this point, we present once again a more detailed discussion by emphasizing specific dynamical features obtained for the double-arch model, in this case with $k_0=40$.
+Here, we will compare our findings only with the results from the exact theory. \ We begin by analysing the $\alpha$-dependence of the coherence and population dynamics.
+Some illustrative plots are given in Figure \ref{archdependence}.
+In each of these, the exact quantum result is indicated by a dotted line.
+On looking at the decoherence dynamics, we see from the exact result that the coherence drops to virtually zero at $t\approx750$ as the wavepacket splits into two divergent wavepackets, one on each BO surface.
+Then, after $t\approx1000$, the wavepackets encounter the region where the BO surfaces come back together and the coherence measure goes back up due to further nonadiabatic transitions.

+\paragraph{Comparison to Ehrenfest.} We see that in the Ehrenfest limit ($\alpha=10$) and even for $\alpha=1/5$ this behaviour is missed by the bohmion dynamics. {Namely,} the wavepacket {remains intact} and no electronic decoherence is observed following the separation of the BO surfaces. {However,} the bohmion dynamics do capture the correct qualitative behaviour for $\alpha=1/20$ and {the bohmion results} are reasonably close to the exact result for $\alpha=1/40$.
+For this final value of $\alpha$, the splitting of the wavepacket is captured very effectively as illustrated in Figure \ref{split}.
+To summarise, we find that {to achieve the correct qualitative behaviour the bohmion method requires smaller $\alpha$ in wavepacket splitting} than in the dual avoided crossing model.